jmsch23280866/Video-Control-Enhancer/README.md

 ## AI Assistance Statement

-This project was developed with assistance from Claude 3.5 Sonnet and ChatGPT AI, including code optimization suggestions and documentation writing.
-We believe in transparent disclosure of AI participation to promote open-source community development.
+- This project was developed with assistance from Claude 3.5 Sonnet and ChatGPT AI, including code optimization suggestions and documentation writing.
+- I believe in transparent disclosure of AI participation to promote open-source community development.

 ## Changelog